ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 [allcontributors.org](https://allcontributors.org) system, it is only fair that we start with by explicitly acknowledging the disadvantages of our own system.

-### Disadvantage: Contributions are only acknowledged from the git log
+### Disadvantage: Contributions are only acknowledged from git and GitHub

-Unlike the truly general [allcontributors.org](https://allcontributors.org) system, rOpenSci's [allcontributors R package](https://docs.ropensci.org/allcontributors/) can only acknowledge contributions that are recorded in the git log of a repository.
-This effectively reduces the 33 different kinds of contributions in the former system down to a much smaller subset, excluding the kinds of contributions not likely to appear in actual commits, such as planning, finances, or general organisational tasks.
+Unlike the truly general [allcontributors.org](https://allcontributors.org) system, rOpenSci's [allcontributors R package](https://docs.ropensci.org/allcontributors/) can only acknowledge contributions that are recorded in the git log of a repository, or via GitHub interactions.
+This effectively reduces the 33 different kinds of contributions in the former system down to a much smaller subset, excluding the kinds of contributions not likely to appear in actual commits or issue comments, such as planning, finances, or general organisational tasks.

 If you think acknowledging these kinds of contributions may be important for your project, then please use the original